Your cart is empty

 Ethiopian coffee follows a distinct seasonal pricing pattern that informed importers can use to optimize their purchasing:

 For the best selection and most competitive pricing, we recommend engaging your Ethiopian coffee exporter between November and February.
 This gives you first access to new-crop lots, time to request and evaluate samples, and a comfortable shipping window before peak season demand.
+For a quarter-by-quarter buying plan aligned to the Ethiopian harvest cycle, see our Ethiopian coffee harvest calendar and seasonal buying guide.

 When converted to kilograms, Ethiopian green coffee FOB prices generally fall between $6.60 and $9.90 per kg for commercial grades and between $11.00 and $17.60 or higher per kg for specialty lots.
 Keep in mind that FOB pricing does not include shipping, insurance, import duties, or destination port fees.
 Your total landed cost will depend on the Incoterm you negotiate, container size, and destination port logistics.

-To request a quote, reach out to a licensed Ethiopian coffee exporter with details about the grade, origin, processing method, volume, and your preferred Incoterm (FOB, CFR, or CIF).
+To request a quote, reach out to a licensed Ethiopian coffee exporter with details about the grade, origin, processing method, volume, and your preferred Incoterm (FOB, CFR, or FCA).
 Most exporters will provide indicative pricing based on current market conditions and can send pre-shipment samples for cupping evaluation before you commit.
 Working with an exporter who offers transparent pricing and clear communication throughout the process will help you secure the best value and avoid unexpected costs.

 About This Insight: This pricing guide is based on current market data, ECX auction results, and our direct export experience.
 FOB prices fluctuate with market conditions.